TRUE SPIRITUAL GROWTH

 True spiritual growth is not seeking to receive more blessing, grace, anointing, authority, or divine abilities from the Holy Spirit.
 Neither is it striving to do more good or righteous works in order to please God or be acceptable to God.

-If this is your concept or idea of spiritual growth you will always be frustrated, for you can never by any means or efforts add to or remove from what God has done in and through Christ.
+If this is your concept or idea of spiritual growth you will always be frustrated, for you can never by any means or efforts add to or remove from what God has done in you and for you through the finished work of Christ.

 Your born-again spirit was sealed with the Holy Spirit at the point of regeneration until the day of redemption!